 Carl Wernicke, German neuropathologist. (died 1905)

 On May 15, in the year 1848, Carl Wernicke, German neuropathologist. (died 1905).
-This event is recorded as a Notable Births event in the history of May 15, a notable event in this corner of history.
+This event is recorded as a Notable Births event in the history of May 15, one of 448 recorded events on this date across all of history.

 1 notable person is associated with this event, including Carl Wernicke.
 Learn more below.